connervieira/Marksman/README.md

 ### Standalone

 Despite integrating with Assassin, Marksman is an independent program.
-This means it can be closed during use without effecting the operating of Assassin behind the scenes.
+This means it can be closed during use without operation of Assassin in the background.